 The only guaranteed thing we can do is to try to be the best version of ourselves right now and do the work.
 Focus on the activity rather than the outcome.

 Joy beats fear

 Joy is the best fuel.
-Unlike fear, it's fun and it has less greenhouse gas emissions.
+Unlike fear, it’s fun and it has fewer greenhouse gas emissions.
 (True story.)

 We can use joy to fuel our learning.
 There is always something new to learn to improve our work, and without joy, the learning process gets painful, therefore the work gets painful.